Taxel/PlexTraktSync/README.md

 - Set the schedule accordingly using the dropdown menu next to the "Run in Background" button

 ### GitHub

+NOTE: _This installation method is not supported._ You will not get support if you use this installation method.

 Installing from GitHub is considered developer mode, and it's documented in [CONTRIBUTING.md](CONTRIBUTING.md#checking-out-code).